-Through fieldwork, you’ll develop a range of practical archaeological skills that will enable you to appreciate more fully our human environment and its role in the contemporary world.
+Through fieldwork, you will develop a range of practical archaeological skills.
+These will enable you to appreciate more fully our human environment and its role in the contemporary world.

-Many archaeology graduates find employment as professional archaeologists working for government agencies, universities, museums and heritage organisations or applied archaeological companies/consultancies in the UK or elsewhere.
+Many archaeology graduates find employment as professional archaeologists working for:

-Our graduates are also well-rounded people with a range of transferable skills that will give you the opportunity to pursue a broad range of careers, for example, in business, management, teaching, journalism, the police and the civil service.
+Our graduates are also well-rounded people with a range of transferable skills that will give you the opportunity to pursue a broad range of careers, for example in:

 Standard entry requirement

 The standard entry requirement is:

 - SQA Highers: ABBB by end of S5 or AABB/ABBBB by end of S6.
 BBB must be achieved in one year of S4-S6.